UNC-Libraries/SCTS-Documentation/Accessioning.md

 - **Office Hours Requested**: Office hours have been requested either via the "Archival accession request form" or by SCTS request.
 - **Accessioned: Needs Curatorial**: SCTS cannot proceed without further action from a curatorial unit, such as additional appraisal.
+- **Ready for SCTS**: SCTS can proceed with the accession.
+- **Enhanced Processing**: SCTS can proceed with the accession, and the materials will receive enhanced description.
+This option typically applies to materials documenting populations that historically have been excluded from or inadequately described in our collections.
+- **Born Digital**: Requires processing in the born digital lab.

+SCTS has assigned accessions to other categories in the past, including **Photographs** and **AV**.
+Those categories still exist, but SCTS has moved away from using them.

+8. When finished, SCTS will mark the accession as complete.

 # Creating an Accession Record at the Wilson Special Collections Library